Terms and conditions of all therapy provision

 - The first “assessment” session carries an additional fee.
 This is not an attempt to make profit, it reflects the requirements of professional bodies to keep notes on file under data protection requirements for extended periods of time (often 10 years).
 This is an assessment session and we absolutely reserve the right to refuse to take clients if we feel it is clinically or otherwise appropriate (see other clauses).
 This session is usually required to be paid in advance and is subject to the cancellation policy.
 The fee is for assessment only.

-- If it becomes inappropriate to continue treating a client for clinical or non payment reasons, the client will be discharged back into the care of the GP through therapy being terminated.
+- If it becomes inappropriate to continue treating a client for clinical, safety, non cooperation, or non payment reasons, including if the client has not revealed pertinent facts about their condition from the outset that effect appropriateness of ongoing treatment, the client will be discharged back into the care of the GP through therapy being terminated.

 - If the therapist feels at any stage, assessment or therapy, that there is a dynamic that is not appropriate, then therapy will be suspended at the therapist’s discretion in order to protect the well being of both parties, and the referral policy will apply.
 The therapist reserves the right at all times to refer if they feel it is clinically appropriate.
 The therapist may refuse to disclose the reason why in specific terms, since it may involve sensitive data.